Rates of Compact Object Coalescences: Introduction

 It has been more than a decade since \citet{ratesdoc} reviewed the literature on compact-object merger rate predictions.
 At that time, a handful of ultimately merging double neutron star (NS) systems in the Milky Way Galaxy were known from radio pulsar observations, starting with the discovery of \citet{HulseTaylor:1975}.
 It was believed that short gamma-ray bursts (SGRBs) were associated with mergers of two NSs.
 But no actual compact object mergers were definitively observed.
 Therefore, most of the rate predictions, particularly for mergers involving black holes (BHs), were based purely on theoretical models (see, e.g., \citealt{MandelOShaughnessy:2010} for a review of the status of models at that time).

 The intervening decade has completely changed this landscape.
 On 14 September, 2015, the advanced Laser Interferometer Gravitational-wave Observatory (LIGO, \citealt{AdvLIGO}) detected the first chirp of gravitational waves from a binary BH merger, GW150914 \citep{GW150914}.
 Since then, nine more binary BH coalescences were observed during the first and second observing runs of advanced LIGO and Virgo detectors \citep{BBH:O2}.
-The data release from the first half of the third observing run brought the total number of binary BH coalescences to nearly 50 \citep{GWTC2}.
+The data release from the third observing run brought the total number of confidently detected binary BH coalescences to approximately 70 \citep{GWTC3}.
 The first detection of a binary neutron star merger, GW170817 \citep{GW170817}, was accompanied by a short GRB \citep{GW170817:GRB} and a kilonova \citep{GW170817:MMA}, firmly establishing the connection between these phenomena.
 A second confident binary neutron star detection, GW190425 \citep{GW190425}, followed, along with detections of two NS--BH mergers, GW200105 and GW200115 \citep{GW200105}.

 At the same time, significant progress has been made in the theoretical modelling of the sources of compact binary coalescences.
 This has included more detailed exploration of the classical channel of isolated binary evolution, typically through the common-envelope phase \citep{vdH:1976,SmarrBlandford:1976,TutukovYungelson:1993} (or possibly through stable mass transfer alone, \citealt{vdH:2017,Inayoshi:2017}), along with significant new developments in the investigation of alternative channels, including dynamical interaction in dense stellar environments \citep{Sigurdsson:1993,Kulkarni:1993,PortegiesZwart:2000}; mergers in binaries of rapidly rotating stars undergoing chemically homogeneous evolution \citep{MandelDeMink:2016,Marchant:2016}; mergers facilitated by the Lidov-Kozai resonance \citep{Lidov:1962,Kozai:1962} in hierarchical triple systems; and even mergers of primordial black holes of cosmological rather than astrophysical origin \citep{Bird:2016,AliHaimoud:2017}.